Common Sewing Questions & Answers

 A. This common sewing problem is very easy to fix.
 This extra loop of thread also prevents you from pulling your fabric free from under the presser foot.
 If you are sewing with a Sailrite sewing machine, rotate the balance wheel toward you by hand until the extra loop of thread is set free from the bobbin area.
 You should also verify that the needle is fully out of the fabric assembly and the take-up arm is at its uppermost position.

-A. The most common reasons for thread breaking is that the needle is in backwards or the machine is not threaded correctly.
+A. The most common reasons for thread breaking are that the needle is in backward or the machine is not threaded correctly.
 Check your sewing machine manual for instructions on how to insert a needle and thread your machine.
 Make sure your thread is not snagging anywhere along the thread path from cone/spool to needle.

 If the issue is still not resolved, check to make sure you are using a compatible thread weight and needle size.
 If the thread is too thick for the needle, it will not pass through the needle eye and form a loop and will instead ball at the needle.